9 FAM 504

 (a) (U) A case is medically deferred;

-(b) (U) The post requests an advisory opinion (AO) from the Department;
+(b) (U) You request an AO from the Department;

-(c) (U) The post decides to make additional local inquiries or conduct a full investigation; or
+(c) (U) You decide to make additional local inquiries or conduct a full investigation; or

 (d) (U) The only deficiency is a clearance from another post.

 (U) There is no such thing as an informal refusal or a pending case once a formal application has been made.

 (a) (U) You should convey visa refusals in a sympathetic but firm manner.
 The way in which visa applications are refused can be very important in relations between the post and the population of the host country.
 You must be careful not to appear insensitive.

 (b) (U) You should aim for a measured, sympathetic but firm style which will convince the ineligible applicant that the treatment accorded was fair.
 You should refer to pertinent statements of the applicant, written or oral, or to a conviction, medical report, false document, previous refusal, or the like, as the basis of the refusal.
 You should then explain the law simply and clearly.

 9 FAM 504.1-4(A) (U) Revocations